Australia is a small media market compared to places like the United States, but it has a range of media to reflect the variety of Australian culture.

 eXtra (SD, 94), Nine Entertainent Co's Datacast channel.
 (Eastern Metropolitan and Northern NSW Markets)

 Gold (SD, 94), WIN Television's Datacast channel, apart from the Infomercials, contains snippets from WIN Television lifestyle shows.
 (Perth, Adelaide and rural viewers)

 Network Ten originated in 1965 as the Independent Television System, and became the 0-10 Network in 1970.
 Typically, they show a wide range of popular programmes from the United States, but also show a range of local shows.
 Although Channel Ten consistently wins ratings with younger audiences thanks to reality programmes and imported teen dramas, its overall ratings have become so abysmal that some have speculated the station will soon close.
 Its main rural affiliate is Southern Cross Media Group, part of the Macquarie Group.

 Ten (SD, 10), a general channel also broadcast in analogue on Channel 10.
-Previously expressly targeted a younger demographic than Seven and Nine; now is shifting its focus towards a generally older audience to match the two rival networks.
+Previously expressly targeted the 16-39 demographic, in contrast to Seven and Nine aiming at ages 25-54; since introduction of the extra channels, it has shifted its demographic focus towards an older audience to match the two rival networks, with very little success.